opendatacube/datacube-core/docs/ops/dataset_documents.rst

-Elements ``shape`` and ``transform`` can be obtained from the output of ``rio info <image-file>``. ``shape`` is basically ``height, width`` tuple and ``transform`` capturing a linear mapping from pixel space to projected space encoded in a row-major order:
+Elements ``shape`` and ``transform`` can be obtained from the output of ``rio info <image-file>``. ``shape`` is basically ``height, width`` tuple and ``transform`` captures a linear mapping from pixel space to projected space encoded in a row-major order:

 A command-line tool to validate eo3 documents called ``eo3-validate`` is available